Electricity at the macroscale and its microscopic origins: Introduction

 \subsection{Theoretical approach and outline of this work}

+Section~\ref{section:notation} explains some of the notational conventions used in this work, and in Sec.~\ref{section:physical_assumptions} I explain some of the physical assumptions about materials' microstructures that underpin many aspects of this work.
+The main body of this work begins in Sec.~\ref{section:aether}.

-I define the {\em homogenization transformation} that turns a microstructure into a macrostructure as a spatial averaging operation on a mesoscopic domain.
-This obvious approach, which appears physically reasonable, has been attempted many times before by many authors~\cite{degroot_1965, schram_1960, russakoff-ajp-1970, robinson_1971, degroot_1964,mazur_1953,kirkwood_1936,mazur_1957,frias_2012,raab_2012,raab_2005,raab_2006,roche_2000}.
-Some of these attempts are presented in well known textbooks~\cite{jackson-book, ashcroft_mermin_book}.
+I define the {\em homogenization transformation} that turns an electrical microstructure into an electrical macrostructure as a spatial averaging operation on a mesoscopic domain.
+This obvious approach, which appears physically reasonable, has been attempted many times before by many authors~\citep{kaufman_1961,rosenfeld_1965,degroot_1965, schram_1960, russakoff-ajp-1970, robinson_1971, degroot_1964,mazur_1953,kirkwood_1936,mazur_1957,frias_2012,raab_2012,raab_2005,raab_2006,roche_2000}; and some of these attempts are presented in well known textbooks~\citep{jackson-book, ashcroft_mermin_book}.
+However none of these approaches have been adopted widely by the research community as foundations for the development of rigorous theory, because they do not lead to Maxwell's macroscopic theory of electricity.

-However none of these approaches have been adopted by the research community as foundations for the development of rigorous theory, because they do not lead to Maxwell's macroscopic theory of electricity.
-In Sec.~\ref{section:ether} I explain why we should not be deterred by this: I outline the reasoning that Maxwell used to derive his macroscopic theory in order to demonstrate that his reasoning has been invalidated by what has since been learned about spacetime and material microstructure.
+In Sec.~\ref{section:aether} I explain why we should not be deterred by this: I outline the reasoning that led Maxwell to his macroscopic theory in order to demonstrate that this reasoning has been invalidated by what has since been learned about spacetime and the microstructures of materials.
 Therefore we should not require unobservable elements of Maxwell's macroscopic theory, such as $\pp$, to be elements of a macroscopic theory that is derived from, and consistent with, his vacuum theory of electromagnetism

 In Sec.~\ref{section:definingP}, using the macroscopic polarization $\pp$ as an example, I briefly explain some of the ways in which definitions of macroscopic fields have failed in the past.